Reiamulette/ShakeItUpSchedule/README.md

 The program should be able to take the time frame and allocate 1 hour if the attendee wants participate.

 Other events are planned at a certain time, and happens annually.
-The program will take Featured Panels as the first priority, and Panels as the last.
+The program will take the category as priority, and Panels as the last.

+I spent a lot of time researching while doing this how to use datetime, timedelta, and pandas (dataframes and series).